 The music was beautiful and life-affirming.
 I didn’t even need drugs to feel the energy.
 Candlelit DJ tables, artists, darkness, concrete walls, light shows, the sun coming up over the city while my body still buzzed with energy–I tried to explain the magic to my other friends, but they just seemed bewildered.

 I went to the Marcy Hotel, Verboten, Mister Saturday, Resolute, Cityfox, Rinsed, and after-after parties in more warehouses and lofts.
-I went to Output, TBA, SRB, Le Bain, Le Baron, Poisson Rouge, Bossa Nova Civic Club, each several times, and even hung out in the DJ booths.
+I went to Output, TBA, SRB, Le Bain, Le Baron, Poisson Rouge, Bossa Nova Civic Club, each several times.
 One night I found myself in the basement of a club with the owners and the headliner, chillin’.
 Seriously, where do you go from there?
 How can you get closer, more inside the music?

 And the rooftop and boat parties, Jesus.
 The music was just as beautiful as the sun setting over the city, just as delicious as the summer breeze kissing our skin, just as breathtaking as the view.
 Here was the best in the world.
 Everything was perfect.
 I was happier than pig rolling in mud.